preciofishbone/OmniaDocsG2/user-options/create-news/index.rst

 To get som more information about the publishing options, for example scheduled publishing, if available, see this page for more information: :doc:`Publish page changes </pages/publish-page-changes/index>`

-Continue working on a saved News Article
+Continue working on a saved news article
 *****************************************
 Do the following:

-1. Go to the News Center/News Archive.
+1. Go to the news center/news archive.
 2. Click the icon to open the editor.

 .. image:: news-open-editor-new2.png